majinet/provision_mlops_aws/README.md

 # Event-Driven MLOps Platform
-This repository showcases an Distributed Event-Driven MLOps Platform that has been meticulously designed to facilitate the fine-tuning of pre-training models.
+This repository showcases an Distributed Event-Driven MLOps Platform that has been meticulously designed to facilitate the fine-tuning of pre-training models or building a new AI Models.
 It provides a highly scalable, fault-tolerant, and cost-effective solution, delivering exceptional performance, all specifically tailored to cater to the demands of AI/ML applications.

 ## Benefits